evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

   <img width='100' src='/image/blog/2016-05-30-spring-button-animation-on-android/020-button-animation-scale-android.gif' alt='Animating a button with scale effect on Android'>
 </div>

-## 4) Write a bounce interpolator
+## 4) Implement the bounce interpolator

-Next we will add the code that will add the bounce effect to the scale animation.
+Next we will write the code that will add the bounce effect to the scale animation.

-* Create a new Java Class in your app module and name it **BounceInterpolator**.
+* Create a new Java Class file in your app module and name it **BounceInterpolator**.
 * Open the Java file that was created and replace the class code with the following.

 ```Java